-I have begun the process of appending database from fall 2012 to the central IWMM database.
+I have begun the process of appending database from spring 2013 to the central IWMM database.
 As I progress through the process, I will update this section to include the name of individuals whose databases have been added to the central database.
 On behalf of the IWMM, I thank everyone who submitted a database from the spring.

 At this point, I have appended databases submitted by the following individuals: